OwaisAD/pages/react/deploy_react_router.md

 1. Update your BrowserRouter by adding a basename.
 Example: `<BrowserRouter basename="/webapp">`.
 2. Specify a homepage on first line of your package.json.
 Example: `"homepage": "/webapp"`.
-3. In rare cases: (If you are referencing a static file by its relative path, you should add the subdirectory to that reference.
-Example: src="/static/logo/logo.png" becomes src="/webapp/static/logo/logo.png".)
+3.If you are referencing a static file by its relative path, you should add the subdirectory to that reference.
+  - Example: `src="/static/logo/logo.png"` becomes `src="/webapp/static/logo/logo.png"`.

 ### Nginx Changes: